finos/common-domain-model/documentation/source/documentation.rst

     [metadata reference]
   transfer TransferPrimitive (0..*) <"A pointer to the transfer effect(s), either a cash, security or other asset.">
     [metadata reference]

-.. note:: Further evaluation of the appropriateness of this event effect attribute is required.
-In particular, a more complete implementation that would provide an effective "position effect" for the event may be deemed useful.

 In the below JSON snippet of a quantity change event on a contract, we can see that the ``eventEffect`` contains a  number of hash value references: